Khrameeva-Lab/contact-hunter/README.md

 There are many methods to investigate significant Hi-C contacts established between a particular genomic region and its neighborhood within some range of distances.
 One popular method was introduced by H.Won in 2016 (https://doi.org/10.1038/nature19847).
 Here we present a handy tool, applying this method (with minor technical differences).
 It allows user to obtain meaningful contacts for a predefined list of genomic coordinates corresponding to SNPs, TSSs or any other features.

 The package was developed to detect significant contacts from a human Hi-C data.
 It has not been tested on another species.

-One of the important issue is Hi-C data resolution.
-Everybody strives to set as small a bin size as it possible for Hi-C data, this strategy helps to more accurately annotate the resulting contacts in the subsequent analysis.
-But, unfortunately, using the sparse data is not appropriate here.
-The only thing user should rely on is the Hi-C map quality.

 <!-- GETTING STARTED -->